loomnetwork/loom-sdk-documentation/docs/en/mainnet-plasma.md

 **EthCoin**

-If you transfer Eth to your Basechain account, it'll get deposited into the EthCoin contract:
+If you transfer ETH to your Basechain account, it'll get deposited into the EthCoin contract:

 Instantiate the contract like this: